leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 1. Define a product's purpose based on people's needs and goals.
 1. Craft experiences for efficient flow.
 1. Deliver meaningful, relevant, and valuable experiences.
-1. Ensure products easy to use, learn, and remember.
+1. Ensure products are easy to use, learn, and remember.
-1. Always respect and protect the people who use our products and sercives.
+1. Always respect and protect the people who use our products and services.

 ## Levels of design

 ### Structure

-It focus on the overall oreganization and architecture of the product.
-We identify and define the systematic structire of content and functionality.
+It focuses on the overall organization and architecture of the product.
+We identify and define the systematic structure of content and functionality.

 #### Scent of Information

-It's derived from informatioon foraging theory, this is how people can *predict* what they will find if they follow a path or flow through a product.
+It's derived from information foraging theory, this is how people can *predict* what they will find if they follow a path or flow through a product.

 #### Three levels of Structure

-* **Product**: overall architecture defines all of their sections, the purpouse of each, and the navigation and connections among them.
+* **Product**: overall architecture defines all of their sections, the purpose of each, and the navigation and connections among them.
 * **Screen**: what belongs on each page or screen and where should it appear?
 What appears on all multiple screens?
 Placement can communicate importance, relationships, and functionality.
 * **Component**: define the content and interactivity of individual elements on the screen.
 We are not yet focused on final appearance, because we first need to validate that the structure and flow are correct.

 ### Flow

-Here we identify and define all of the sreps people must take and the states of the product as they work toward their goal.
+Here we identify and define all of the steps people must take and the states of the product as they work toward their goal.

 #### Three levels of Flow

 * **Multi-channel ecosystem**: many products and services are used in conjunction with others.
 How does the product fit into a larger ecosystem?
-What are the paths though the product and the states of the product.
+What are the paths through the product and the states of the product?
-* **Product**: indentify the paths through the product and all of the steps and actions necessary to complete tasks.
+* **Product**: identify the paths through the product and all of the steps and actions necessary to complete tasks.
 There is at least one path for each function.
 There may be more than one path to achieve the same goal.
-* **Components**: identify abd describe the various states if interactivity screens and components.
+* **Components**: identify and describe the various states of interactivity screens and components.
 Define the conditions that produce each and the outcomes that may result.

 #### Simple flows